Court of Appeal refuses to increase sentence of man who choked woman to death in sex

 The sentencing judge accepted the married defendant did not intend to kill Moss, who has two young children, and his remorse was genuine, upholding his previous sentence of four years and eight months in prison.

-Three judges declined Attorney General Suella Braverman’s attempt to have Pybus’s sentence raised at the Court of Appeal on Friday.
+Three judges declined Attorney General Suella Braverman’s attempt to have Pybus’ sentence raised at the Court of Appeal on Friday.

-Teesside crown court previously heard Pybus, who will only have to serve half his sentence in prison, employed “prolonged” pressure to Moss’ neck for tens of seconds or minutes while having consensual sex in the early hours of 7 February.
+Teesside crown court previously heard Pybus, who will only have to serve half his sentence in prison, employed pressure to Moss’ neck for tens of seconds or minutes while having consensual sex on 7 February.

 The decision to hand Pybus a sentence of less than half a decade in jail sparked a ferocious backlash among politicians, campaigners and members of the public.